-Although postponement of payments takes the pressure off, the interest that you’re responsible for that accrues on any loan will be capitalized, or added to your balance, after deferments and grace periods.
+Although postponement of payments takes the pressure off, the interest that you’re responsible for that accrues on any loan is currently capitalized, or added to your balance, after deferments and grace periods.
+(This capitalization will no longer occur in certain situations as of July 2023, thanks to new regulations from the Department of Education that are set to take effect.)
 You’ll then be charged interest on the increased principal balance.
 Capitalization of the unpaid interest may also increase your monthly payment, depending on your repayment plan.

 If you’re able to pay the interest before it capitalizes, that can help keep your total loan cost down.

 There are different types of deferment aside from in-school deferment.

 • Economic Hardship Deferment.
 You may receive an economic hardship deferment for up to three years if you receive a means-tested benefit, such as welfare, you are serving in the Peace Corps, or you work full time but your earnings are below 150% of the poverty guideline for your state and family size.

 • Graduate Fellowship Deferment.
 If you are in an approved graduate fellowship program, you could be eligible for this deferment.

 • Military Service and Post-Active Duty Student Deferment.
 You could qualify for this deferment if you are on active duty military service in connection with a military operation, war, or a national emergency, or you have completed active duty service and any applicable grace period.
 The deferment will end once you are enrolled in school at least half-time, or 13 months after completion of active duty service and any grace period, whichever comes first.